-The success of any soil or hydroponic system heavily depends on healthy root growth and development.
-Choosing the correct growing media is a crucial early step towards a successful and rewarding indoors or outdoor garden.
-There a number of different pots or containers and soils you can grow in, and each one has its place in the horticultural world.
+The success of any soil grow depends heavily depends on healthy root growth and development.
+Choosing the correct garden pot and growing media is a crucial early step towards a successful and rewarding harvest.
+There a number of different pots or containers and soils you can grow in, and each one has its place.

-What are the best pots to grow your plants in?
+What are the best garden pots to grow your plants in?

-There are many different kinds of pots and containers, and it can be hard to tell what the difference between them is.
+There are many different kinds of pots and containers, and they are not all created equal.
 While garden pots are very simple, some pots will outperform others in certain situations.

 Some of the most common garden pots and containers you will see are: